learn-co-curriculum/react-hooks-fetch-crud-code-along/README.md

 Note that for a `DELETE` request, we must include the ID of the item we're deleting in the URL.
-We only need the `method` option — no `body` or `headers` are needed, since we don't have any additional data to send besides the ID.
+We only need the `method` option — no `body` or `headers` are needed since we don't have any additional data to send besides the ID.

 You can verify that the item was successfully deleted by clicking the button, checking that the console message of `"deleted!"` appears, and refreshing the